How to Clean a Bathroom During Flu Season

 There are many effective ways to keep your bathroom organized.
 If you’re dealing with limited space, consider using acrylic bins to store small items that would otherwise be loose in your cabinets.
 Dividers are a great way to bring some organization to unruly drawers.
 If you have multiple people living in the house, consider creating travel caddies for each resident that can be easily stored in a cabinet or on a shelf when not in use.

 Keeping up with the laundry and the trash seems simple, but it really is important.
 If you empty receptacles frequently, you won’t have the problems of overflow or having to handle dirty items more than once.
-After all, handling corrupted items is a viable method of transmitting germs.
+After all, handling soiled or contaminated laundry and waste is a common method of transmitting germs in the bathroom.
 Having adequate receptacles also helps to mitigate clutter so that cleaning surfaces and bath areas remains a quick and easy task.

 Many viruses and germs are transmitted through the air when we sneeze, cough or breathe.
-Simply running a bathroom fan to keep air moving and remove steam and humidity can help to keep the bathroom environment drier and make it more difficult for germs to hang in the air.
-Adding a small air purifier is also an option.
-They run periodically for just a few minutes at a time and remove impurities that are present in the air.
-While air filtration removes particles from the air, purifiers also sanitize the air.
+Simply running a bathroom ventilation fan to keep air moving and remove steam and humidity can help to keep the bathroom environment drier and make it more difficult for germs to hang in the air.

 What they treat and how they do it depends on the actual purifier.
-Some models use ultraviolet light, for example, or charcoal, in addition to a series of paper filters.
+Some models use ultraviolet light, charcoal filters, or a combination of technologies to disinfect the air in your bathroom—supporting better hygiene during flu season and year-round.

 In today’s world, knowing how to clean your bathroom and other communal spaces in your home remains vital year-round and will only increase in importance during cold and flu season.
-The trick is to make it easy by doing simple things like taking advantage of modern technology when updating or replacing bathroom fixtures, investing in low-maintenance materials and designs, and developing clean habits.
+The trick is to make it easy by doing simple things like taking advantage of modern technology when updating or replacing bathroom fixtures, investing in low-maintenance materials and designs, and developing clean bathroom habits that support long-term hygiene and germ prevention.

-If you’d like more information on ways to make your home healthier and more efficient, Coburn’s is the perfect resource.
+If you’d like more information on bathroom hygiene tips or ways to make your home healthier and more efficient, Coburn’s is the perfect resource.
 Explore our website, or stop by your nearest Coburn’s Kitchen & Bath Showroom.
 We have conveniences, appliances and everything else you need to make your bathroom and every other room in your home beautiful, comfortable and healthful for every season of the year.